LouisLhote/Louis_Lhote_thesis_supplementary_material/README.md

 [![CC BY 4.0](https://img.shields.io/badge/Licence-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 Data files and figures are released under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) unless a folder states otherwise.

-> **Check before publishing.** Some heritage institutions place conditions on redistributing data derived from their collections.
-This applies particularly to the codicological material in Chapter 4.

 ---